With our FAQ we provide you with important information at a glance.

 cronologic answer:

-Jitter refers to the deviation in the time it takes for data to arrive at each time window.
-It is often assumed that the jitter is at the FWMH value of 2 bins.
-This is not the case with our TDCs, as here jitter is not the limiting factor.
-Double-pulse resolution, on the other hand, is an important specification for most applications and is the limiting factor in terms of resolution.
-However, this is not directly related to the jitter of our measurement cards, as the jitter of our TDCs is significantly smaller than the bin size.
+Double-pulse resolution is an important specification for most applications and is the limiting factor in terms of resolution.
+However, this is not directly related to the jitter of our measurement cards.
 Accordingly, the RMS error is so small that we do not consider it to be significant.
+See also: bin-size, jitter, and RMS.